-- In case of accidental oral intake or self-injection, seek medical advice immediately and show the package leaflet to the physician but DO NOT DRIVE as sedation and changes in blood pressure may occur. - Avoid skin, eye or mucosal contact. - Wash the exposed skin immediately after exposure with large amounts of water. - Remove contaminated clothes that are in direct contact with skin. - In the case of accidental contact of the product with eyes, rinse abundantly with fresh water.
+- Care should be taken to avoid accidental self-injection.
+In case of accidental oral intake or selfinjection, seek medical advice immediately and show the package leaflet to the physician but DO NOT DRIVE as sedation and changes in blood pressure may occur. - Avoid skin, eye or mucosal contact. - Wash the exposed skin immediately after exposure with large amounts of water. - Remove contaminated clothes that are in direct contact with skin. - In the case of accidental contact of the product with eyes, rinse abundantly with fresh water.
 If symptoms occur, seek the advice of a physician. - If pregnant women handle the product, special caution should be observed not to self-inject as uterine contractions and decreased foetal blood pressure may occur after accidental systemic exposure.